Efpophis/LDGControl/README.md

 - added PS supply voltage selection under the File menu.
 This is used to accurately calculate power output based on your input voltage to the LDG tuner.
 - removed code signing
 - added modification note to the About page
-- amplifier connection functionality not tested, assumed working in previous version.
+- amplifier connection functionality not tested, assumed working in the previous version.

 ## Known Issues
+- These should all be resolved now.
+Let me know if you see them in the latest release.
-- when using peak mode, sometimes meter reading does not revert to zero after rf power is removed (i.e. transmission stopped).
+- ~~when using peak mode, sometimes meter reading does not revert to zero after rf power is removed (i.e. transmission stopped).
 This can give the impression that there is still power being transmitted, when in fact it is not.
-No issues found when not using peak reading.
+No issues found when not using peak reading~~.
-- you may have to press the button twice for a function to take effect.
-It happens occasionally and is not repeatable.
+- ~~you may have to press the button twice for a function to take effect.
+It happens occasionally and is not repeatable~~.